-ATM in partnership with CSO and SOAS, University of London aim to develop 21 young Somalis so that they can take up positions in think-tanks, statutory agencies, local and central government, media agencies, and in the third and private sectors so as to become role models, influence change that benefits Somalis and the wider community, to become ‘bridgeheads’ enabling other Somalis to follow in their footsteps, and to provide strategic leadership that ensures the voice and needs of the community are represented at all levels of public decision-making.
+ATM in partnership with SOAS University of London aim to develop 15 Somalis so that they can take up positions in think-tanks, statutory agencies, local and central government, media agencies, and in the third and private sectors so as to become role models, influence change that benefits Somalis and the wider community, to become ‘bridgeheads’ enabling other Somalis to follow in their footsteps, and to provide strategic leadership that ensures the voice and needs of the community are represented at all levels of public decision-making.

-ATM will supplement the academic learning provided by internationally recognised academics, with a mentoring programme, work shadowing, and 3 major networking events.
-Each participant will also be offered the opportunity to take up a work-shadowing placement, whether that is a councillor, Dahabshiil, a Member of Parliament, a Member of the House of Lords, in the Department for Education, Environmental Agency, NHS, at a university, with a magistrate, at a local authority, in a charity, voluntary or community organisation.
-Participants will also have a graduation ceremony, with full robes and honours, at SOAS, University of London.
-At each network event, e will invite dignitaries including from the US Embassy, FCO, DFID, Home Office, Dahabshiil, Somali Businesses, successful Somalis and major organisations allowing participants to build their networks and networking skills.
+ATM will supplement the academic learning provided by internationally recognized academics, with a mentoring programme and 3 major networking events.
+Each participant will also be offered the opportunity to take up a work-shadowing placement, whether that is with a DahabshiIl, a Member of Parliament, in the government departments, with a magistrate, in a charity, voluntary or community organisation.
+Participants will also have a graduation ceremony, with full robes and honors, at SOAS, University of London.
+At each network event, we will invite dignitaries including from the US Embassy, government departments, Dahabshiil, City Hall, Somali businesses, successful Somalis and major organisations allowing participants to build their networks and networking skills.

 As part of the programme, participants will be required to develop a portfolio of activities they plan to do in their communities to help improve the lives of others.
-We expect participants to become School Governors, contribute back to Somalia, Magistrates, Trustees, Safer Neighborhood board, Members of their local Housing Associations, Non-Executive Directors of statutory agencies, Councilors, Independent Custody Visitors, volunteers for voluntary and community organisations (etc).
+We expect participants to become school governors, magistrates, trustees, non-executive directors of statutory agencies, councilors, independent custody visitors, safer neighborhood boards, volunteers for voluntary and community organisations etc.

-The full course fee will be fully covered by Anti-Tribalism Movement through external grants and sponsors.
-We have limited places for 21 people, and selection process and interviews will be merit based conducted by SOAS and external panel.
+The full course fee will be fully covered by the Anti-Tribalism Movement through external sponsorships.
+We have limited places and selection process and interviews will be merit-based conducted by SOAS and external panel.

-To be eligible for a Fellowship you must meet the following essential criteria:
+To be eligible for the Fellowship you must meet the following essential criteria:

 - Aged between 18+